ddzmitry/HDFS/aws.md

 + Enable High Availability Command
 + If NameNode will shut down > Fallover Controle will put the job on another nameNode(Standby)
 + `Zookeeper takes care of it`
+#### HDFS Balancer
++ Can be set on any node
++ In Scope of balancer
++ Can be Rablanced
+#### HDFS Maintains Mode
++ Taking HDFS into blocks will go under replication mode +Maintenance State Minimal Block Replication set replica to 1
+#### HDFS Quota Manager
++ File quota can be set on folders top store certaine amount of files